-Human-centered design including: IxD Interaction Design, UX strategy, proof of concepts, research, user-testing, prototyping, wireframes, design briefs, A/B testing, mobile apps, web applications, Axure, sketching, IA, UX process, persona creation, visual design, Adobe Certified Instructor for many of the CC applications.
+Human-centered design including: Interaction Design, UX strategy, proof of concepts, research, user-testing, prototyping, wireframes, design briefs, A/B testing, mobile apps, web applications, Axure, sketching, IA, UX process, persona creation, visual design, Certified Technical Trainer.

 The correct prototype, is whatever interaction is needed for the user to correctly interact with the mobile/web/application being tested.

 The tool used to create that prototype will also change depending on that interaction.
-I've used Muse, Flash, Fireworks, Indesign, HTML/js, InVisnionApp, UXPin and any number of other programs.
+I've used Muse, Flash, Fireworks, InDesign, HTML, Javascrips, InVisionApp, UXPin and any number of other programs.
 I've used several online and external companies to conduct user testing.

 I love designing any variety of screen sizes in apps because "designing the familiar" is still being defined.
 Making something simple is harder then you think, so the challenge is exciting.